martintrojer/pipejine/README.md

 (producer-of q1 q2 q3)
 ```

-Using the thrush macro makes it slighly easier for humans to parse this:
+Using the thrush macro makes it slightly easier for humans to parse this:
 `(->> q1 (producer-of q2 q3))` can be read as "Queue 1 is a producer of items
 for Queue 2 and Queue 3".